yixiao-wang-20/mempool/README.md

 ## Go Ethereum Mempool

-Golang execution layer implementation of the Ethereum protocol with data collection.
+Here's the Golang execution layer implementation of the Ethereum protocol with data collection, geth-mempool.

+I built this project on the basis of [Geth](https://github.com/ethereum/go-ethereum), and modified this set-up instruction.

 ## Building the source